 The place of values and culture post lockdown

-Associate Professor at the University of Auckland Dr Melanie Webber and Raiha Johnson, have both discussed how upholding te ao Māori values are more critical than ever in supporting ongoing collective wellbeing following the COVID-19 lockdown and as centres/kura/schools return to a new normal.
+Associate Professor at the University of Auckland Dr Melinda Webber and Raiha Johnson, have both discussed how upholding te ao Māori values are more critical than ever in supporting ongoing collective wellbeing following the COVID-19 lockdown and as centres/kura/schools return to a new normal.

 Whakamana – teachers and leaders need to whakamana the communities of tamaraki and rangatahi and celebrate the time they have spent with their whānau, rather than focussing on the perceived loss of formal learning opportunities.
 Teachers could ask their learners: